If a bulb burns out will the rest of the lights go out?

 In the early 70’s, manufacturers introduced a shunt wire at the base of each bulb.
 If you grab a magnifying glass and look really hard you might be able to see this little wire at the bottom of your bulbs.
 This engineering improvement means that if the bulb burns out (and the filament is broken) then the rest of the light strand will stay lit.

-Keep in mind, that if you remove a mini light bulb or if its socket becomes damaged then the other lights in that circuit will go out.
+Keep in mind, that if a mini light bulb is half or fully removed from its socket or if the socket has been damaged then the other bulbs in that circuit will go out because they are wired in series.

 Mini lights are constructed with one or more circuits.
 Depending on the number of circuits in your string of lights, only the circuit that contains the removed bulb will go dark.

 For example, if your light string has 50 bulbs and they are all on one circuit they will all go out if a bulb is removed from its socket.
 If your set of 100 lights is constructed in 2 50-light circuits then half the total set will have an issue.
-This helps to localize your issue.
+This helps to localize the issue for troubleshooting.

 You can repair your set by replacing the missing bulb or by using a basic tester to diagnose your strand.
 A widely available tester is the Light Keeper Pro.
-You can see more info on this product at the manufacturer website: https://lightkeeperpro.com
+You can see more info on this product with handy how-to videos at the manufacturer website: https://lightkeeperpro.com

 We sell light keeper pros – you can see our price by clicking here.